apache/druid/CONTRIBUTING.md

   git commit -a
   ```

-1. Periodically rebase your changes
+1. Before submitting a pull request, periodically rebase your changes

   ```
   git pull --rebase
   ```

-1. When done, combine ("squash") related commits into a single one
+1. Before submitting a pull request, combine ("squash") related commits into a single one

   ```
   git rebase -i upstream/master